-#RESET Issuing a #RESET command performs a soft reboot and initializes any changes made to the settings.
+#RESET\ Issuing a #RESET\ command performs a soft reboot and initializes any changes made to the settings.
+Also the firmware version will be displayed.

 A2.
 Firmware Update Procedure

 A2.1 In-Circuit Firmware Programmer

 A melabs In-Circuit Firmware Programmer AM-5230/12 is available for performing firmware updates in the AMU Console and the Rack Interface.